paulrevere4/dci-pa3/README.md

 # Analysis of Distributed Computation versus Sequential
 #TODO: "Write an analysis for when you expect a distributed iterative computation to have higher performance than a sequential one (describe assumptions in your analysis: e.g., homogeneous machines and network, data partitioning scheme, and/or computation to communication ratio)."

+We expect that a distributed computation will have higher performance than a sequential solution when we have a large number of machines that can communicate with each other easily with little chance for faults.
+Computing clusters and data centers both have environments similar to this.
+We also expect that the distributed solution will be more efficient when the amount of data passed in messages between machines can be kept to a minimum.
+In our example the only data that is sent to the workers is in the form of three arrays that are the width of the grid and one array of the same size is sent back.
+Finally, we expect higher performance with distributed solutions on highly computational tasks, ones where there is far more computation than communication for the workers.
+The task in this assignment did not require much computation so in the end the cost of communication was higher than the benefit of distribution.